 Using Hasselblad H System Lenses (HC/HCD) With X System Cameras

-Using the Hasselblad H System adapter, all Hasselblad H System HCD lenses can be used on X System cameras whilst maintaining leaf shutter support and full electronic communication for autofocus and aperture control.
-A complete list of HCD lenses and their specifications can be found here.
+Using the Hasselblad H System adapter, all Hasselblad H System HCD lenses can be used on X System cameras while maintaining leaf shutter support and full electronic communication for autofocus and aperture control.

 Using Hasselblad V System Lenses With X System Cameras